 Initial Diagnostic Evaluation: Autism Diagnostic Support

 At Action Behavior Centers, we provide expert diagnostic support for families who may be wondering if their child could have autism spectrum disorder (ASD).
-Our Initial Diagnostic Evaluations (IDEs) are designed to identify early signs of autism in young children ages 18 months through 6 years and are conducted by licensed psychologists either in-center or via telehealth in select states.
+Our Initial Diagnostic Evaluations (IDEs) are designed to evaluate for ASD in young children ages 18 months through 6 years.
+They are conducted in select cities by licensed psychologists either in-center or via telehealth.

 Families love working with Action Behavior Center